zynga/rl-bakery/README.md

 We use [OpenAI Gym](https://gym.openai.com/) to test the library with canonical simulated environments, like [Cartpole](rl_bakery/example/cartpole.py).
 This isn't used for our production applications.

 The library is somewhat at the same level as [ReAgent](https://github.com/facebookresearch/ReAgent) and [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
-The difference is that RL-Bakery does not implement RL algos like PPO or DQN.
+The difference is that RL-Bakery does not implement RL algos like PPO or DQN itself, we use off the shelf implementations from open source libraries.
 RL-Bakery simply manages the data over time and at scale, then presents the historic data to other libraries that have implementations (we currently only support TF-Agents.)
+RL-Bakery is also pretty seamless to run on any existing Spark cluster.

 ### What other technologies does this library require?
 RL-Bakery uses Spark to manage and transform data, so a Spark cluster (2.4+) is required.
 We also use Tensorflow 2.0.